Lake Miccosukee

 Lake Miccosukee is a large swampy prairie lake in northern Jefferson County, Florida, located east of the settlement of Miccosukee.
 A small portion of the lake, its northwest corner, is located in Leon County.
 The small town of Miccosukee, Florida is located on the north eastern shore of the lake in Leon County.

-The lake is named after the Miccosukee Indians.
+The lake is named after the Miccosukee people.

 Characteristics

 Lake Miccosukee forms the northern border between Jefferson and Leon Counties.
 The lake is controlled by an active sink hole located in the northern end and water represents the actual surface of the Floridan Aquifer as the caverns beneath the sink reach into the aquifer.

 History

 Early history

-Lake Miccosukee was a natural prairie lake prior to the settlement by Miccosukee Indians the original indigenous inhabitants of Florida.
+Lake Miccosukee was a natural prairie lake prior to settlement by the Miccosukee people.
 Thousands of years ago, the lake connected directly with the St. Marks River on the south end.
 Today, that connection is underground and reappears above ground in Wakulla County.
 The shores of the lake attracted ancient Paleoindians and the Apalachee later on.
 From the 1830s to 1860 the land around the lake was home to a few cotton plantations.